MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/viewing-shipping-labels-for-your-shared-driver.md

 After you share a driver with a partner, the partner can create shipping labels for your driver.
 To view a list of partner shipping labels for your shared driver, follow the steps below.

-1. [Find the hardware submission](manage-your-hardware-submissions.md) that contains the shared driver.
+1. [Search the hardware submission](hardware-submission-manage.md#search-for-hardware-submissions) that contains the shared driver.

 2. Go to the **Distribution** section of the hardware submission.
 You can view a list of shipping labels for this shared driver.